-The impact model allows quantifying the wider impact of investing in various economic regions and sectors, both directly and through financial institutions and funds.
+The impact model allows quantifying the wider impact of investing in various economic regions and sectors both directly and through financial institutions and funds.
 The model makes use of data from international statistical sources and investment-specific information which we obtain from our customers’ annual accounts.
-The impact model is an economic input-output model, which enables the model to trace product and money flows through an economy.
-It can provide more complete impact insights as it is applicable to the full portfolio, and has low data burden.
+The JIM is an economic input-output model, which enables us to trace product and money flows through an economy.
+It can provide more complete impact insights as it is applicable to the full portfolio and has low data burden.
 As with any model, there are several limitations:

-Estimates are based on historical relations, while the methodology is based on the most recent (macro) economic data available, which means that the JIM does not reflect the negative effects of the COVID-19 pandemic nor the war in Ukraine.
+Estimates are based on historical relations, while the methodology is based on the most recent (macro) economic data available, which means that the JIM reflects neither the COVID-19 pandemic nor the war in Ukraine.

 FMO’s investments are treated as investments from any other lender and it has been assumed that FMO’s financial support does not affect the relations of sectors within an economy.

 Local impact only

 Taking these limitations into account, we report results only on portfolio (and sub portfolio) level.
 In addition, we perform activities to provide insight in ex-post development effects, such as monitoring of direct effects, sector evaluations, effectiveness studies and impact evaluations.
 More information about how we measure impact and the JIM methodology is available on our website.